Takakiriy/typrm/README.md

 In the above case, if your input keyword was TLS, typrm shows both TLS.
 If your input keyword was C++ TLS, typrm shows only TLS in C++ glossary.

+`--thesaurus` option or in the TYPRM_THESAURUS environment variable is the path of the thesaurus file.
+The thesaurus file is in CSV format.
+Only synonyms can be specified for the thesaurus.

+    $ TYPRM_THESAURUS=/home/user1/Document/thesaurus.csv  typrm s js
+    .../script.yaml:1: #keyword: JavaScript

+Exmple of thesaurus.csv:

+    JavaScript, js
+    document, doc
+    source, src
+    destination, dst, dest

 ## Install